 View the full Technical Requirements Guide.

 Your student email account is hosted by Microsoft Outlook, through the Office 365 platform.

 We will only communicate via your student email during your course.

 Your Office 365 package provides access anytime, anywhere, and on any device and includes five free licences to install Microsoft Office 2016 on your personal computer and devices (phones, tablets, Netbooks, laptops).

-Your University Account is also a Google Account, and you can use your student email address and your University password to log in to Google and use their variety of tools and apps.
+Your University Account is also a Google Account, and you can use your student email address and your University password to log in to Google and use a selection of tools and apps.

 Our Leeds Beckett Distance Learning Google+ Community is for you to connect with Leeds Beckett Distance Learners across all Schools and courses.
 We host regular web-chats from experts within the University and keep you up-to-date with any known technical issues.
 Come along and introduce yourself to fellow distance learning students!